The Bankrate promise

 If you’re thinking about applying for a store card, read our guide to whether or not store cards are worth it.

 Pros of retail credit cards

-- Better chance of getting approved than a regular credit card, even with poor credit
+- You have a better chance of getting approved than a regular credit card, even with poor credit.

-- Opportunity to build your credit score through responsible use
+- As with the other options, there’s the opportunity to build your credit score through responsible use.

 Cons of retail credit cards

 - Retail credit cards often charge high interest rates.

 - Rewards are often retailer-specific, making store credit cards less flexible than standard credit cards.

 Become an authorized user on someone else’s card